poupeue/VersioningForBeginners/README.md

 What the version numbers mean:

 MAJOR – Big changes.
 Breaking compatibility.
-Example: Changing how a core command works or removing features.
+Example: Revamping the project with new core logic, layout, or structure.
 E.g., v1.0.0 → v2.0.0

 MINOR – New features, still compatible with older versions.